-This section aligns with the following strategic goals from the DEIA Work Group Charter:
+This section aligns with the following strategic goals from the DEIA Committee Charter:

-- Survey your OIG for perspectives and viewpoints on diversity, equity, and inclusion (baseline and then annually). - Assess the survey results for indicators of OIG-wide issues (baseline) and progress in addressing OIG-wide issues and maturity of the OIG's efforts to advance diversity, equity, and inclusion (annually). - Report survey results (baseline and then annually).
+- Survey your OIG for perspectives and viewpoints on DEIA (baseline and then annually). - Assess the survey results for indicators of OIG-wide issues (baseline) and progress in addressing OIG-wide issues and maturity of the OIG's efforts to advance DEIA (annually). - Report survey results (baseline and then annually).